 Sprinklers hitting the fence invite rot.
 Rain does, too, but sprinklers work every day and rain doesn’t.
 The wood will have been treated in the manufacturing process, but daily onslaughts will begin the rotting process.
 “Keep away” the sprinklers by letting the kids run through it to play.
 They’ll know if it’s getting too close to the fence.
 Applying waterproofing to the wood fence as you would your deck goes far toward fighting rot.

 Staining your new fence seals the wood, preventing insects and rot from damaging it.
 Choosing an oil-based stain is better, because the oil repels insects as well as water.
 Fences bearing oil-based stains tend to last five to ten years longer than raw wood fences.
 The kids can help stain the fence (if they’re tall enough), because kids love to make a mess.
 It would be a better idea if you stained the outside facing the road.

 When your fence bears the words Long Fence, they bear the symbol of quality and dependability.
 Since 1945, Long Fence has been the hallmark to which other companies try to compare.
 We are dedicated to prompt, professional courtesy, quality service and attention to detail and the best value for investment.
 We are certified by the EPA as Lead Certified Renovators.
 Homes built before 1978 contained lead in the paint.
 Their renovation requires safety measures detailed by the EPA, to which we comply.
-Please contact us for a free estimate.
+Please contact the best fence company in the U.S. for a free estimate.